Toggle mobile menu visibility

 The school should follow up any absences to:

-• Ascertain the reason,
+• Ascertain the reason

-• Ensure the proper safeguarding action is taken,
+• Ensure the proper safeguarding action is taken

-• Identify the correct code to use before entering it on to the school's register, or management information system which is used to download data to the school census.
+• Identify the correct code to use before entering it on to the school's electronic register, or management information system which is used to download data to the school census.

 Children missing education and removal of pupils from roll

 All schools, state funded and independent, have a range of statutory duties under The Education (Pupil Registration) (England) Regulations 2006 and subsequent amendments relating to pupil enrolment and removal of pupils from the school roll.
-This section outlines the local procedures all schools must follow including their joint responsibilities with Norfolk County Council to ascertain the whereabouts of any missing child prior to removal from roll.
-This section should be read in conjunction with Norfolk County Council's Children Missing Education procedures.

 On this page